dose-finding/comparison-non-mono/README.md

 NMA-Run.R

-The file implements the NMA design and provide its operating characteristics.
+The file implements the NMA design and provides its operating characteristics.